jump-dev/MathOptInterface.jl/docs/src/tutorials/manipulating_expressions.md

 f1 = MOI.SingleVariable(var_idx)
 ```

-This type of function is extremely simple: to express more complex functions, other
+This type of function is extremely simple: to express more complex functions,
-types must be used.
-For instance, a `ScalarAffineFunction` is a sum of linear terms
+other types must be used.
+For instance, a `ScalarAffineFunction` is a sum of
-(a factor times a variable) and a constant.
-Such an object can be built using the
+linear terms (a factor times a variable) and a constant.
+Such an object can be
-standard constructor:
+built using the standard constructor:

 ```
-f2 = MOI.ScalarAffineFunction(MOI.ScalarAffineTerm(1, var_idx), 2)
+f2 = MOI.ScalarAffineFunction([MOI.ScalarAffineTerm(1, var_idx)], 2)
 ```

 However, you can also use operators to build the same scalar function:

 ```
-f2 = 1 * MOI.SingleVariable(var_idx) + 2
+f2 = MOI.SingleVariable(var_idx) + 2
 ```

+!!! warning
+    If you get an error such as `ERROR: UndefVarError: T not defined`, it means
+    that the Julia compiler was not able to determine the type of the
+    coefficients for the function.
+In that case, you can insert a
+    multiplication by one (with the appropriate type).
+For instance,
+    `1.0 * MOI.SingleVariable(var_idx)` creates an `MOI.ScalarAffineFunction`
+    whose coefficients are of type `Float64` (the type of `1.0`).

 ### Creating scalar quadratic functions